DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-09-course-full-after-submitting.md

 > A candidate chooses a course, the course has spaces at submission but becomes full whilst waiting for references or during the 5 day holding period

+Courses mostly get marked as full from May until the end of year.
+There’s a lot just before summer as providers stop recruiting – their courses aren’t full, but they have no one to do interviews over summer.
+Courses with the highest demand and fewest places, ie salaried and PE courses, can get marked as full at any time.

 Right now, if a course becomes full then:

 - we do not tell the candidate